Syrikal/Tetranomicon/README.md

 This compatibility pack was written and compiled by Syric.

 mickelus wrote Tetra and made the templates I used.
 The other mods' authors wrote their mods and came up with all the materials.
+2Naato wrote the Create materials' files.

 Thank you to everyone who helped along the way.